Every year during the week before Thanksgiving, our town library holds Cold Turkey Week.

 I think this is a wonderful idea to show kids that there are other things to do besides electronically based activities.
 They can even give up computers!
 The Internet is an incredibly wonderful thing, but it’s good to know we can indeed live without it from time to time!

 This article was posted on Monday, November 13th, 2006 at 8:55 pm and is filed under Cold Turkey Week, Learning, Mama Lisa, Morocco, Parenting, Teaching, Traveling.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply